 - How specific does my description of the research project or proposal need to be?

-With only a page, we are not expecting too much detail, just a general tentative description of your research questions and population of interest.
+With only about 250 words (see the structured abstract details above), we are not expecting too much detail, just a general tentative description of your research questions and population of interest.
 If you already know the type of design or data collection you would like to do, feel free to share that.
 However, it is also important to note two things: 1) once you are at the Summer Institute, you might change your research focus or choose to collaborate with another scholar that you meet; 2) you can describe either a research project that you want to conduct or a proposal that you want to write to seek funding.

 - Does my proposed project have to involve quantitative research methods?